 On the other hand, the condenser water return temperature (leaving the chiller) is depending on the refrigerant temperature which depends on the capability of the chiller.
 With new types of refrigerant, it is possible to significantly increase the condenser water return temperature to reduce the flow and save pump energy.

-If you want to improve your HVAC design skills and learn how to design a chilled water system from start to end, I invite you to check out my Chilled Water System Design Course.
-It is a self-paced step-by-step online course that show you how to design for a modern high-rise building.
+Once again, you can get my Chilled Water System (eBook) to quickly learn more about chilled water system.
+But, if you want to learn how to design a chilled water system from start to end, I encourage you check out my Chilled Water System Design Course.

 Chilled Water System Design Course